apocalyptech/ft-explorer/README.md

 working, try running it from a commandline/terminal/console, to see if it's printing out any error messages.

-The data from UCP FilterTool 2.2 is bundled with the application, thanks to LightChaosman.
-There is no need to copy anything over from FilterTool.
+The data from BLCMM 1.1 is bundled with the application, thanks to LightChaosman.
+There is no need to copy anything over!

 Nearly all the functionality in the app is visible immediately onscreen, but there are a couple of extra keys you can use: